u12206050/gridsome-firebase-starter/README.md

 ### Other

+  **Firesync** – Keep Firestore subscriptions in sync with store.
+Checkout `firesync.js` to see the examples

   **Simple Store** – Checkout how your clicks are being counted from the layout to where it is displayed

   **SCSS** – Locate and add more mixins in the `assets/sass` directory, all files are automatically globally available

   **[FlexGrid](http://flexboxgrid.com/)** – For all your basic layout needs

-  **firesync.js** – Keep Firestore subscriptions in sync with store.
-Checkout Firesync.js to see the examples

 ### Components